AlexanderJCS/wordle-console/README.md

 # wordle-console
-A clone of wordle, but in a console
+A wordle clone in the Python console

 How to setup:
 1. Download the files of the repo (git clone https://github.com/Tortle6/wordle-console.git)